zlatko-ms/helloer/README.md

 #### Specific Reponse Payloads

-When the workload will reach for an external system (spoke, saas solution, onprem), the payload will be extended with attributes named **<connectivity.type-status>** , providing the status of the bounced call and **<connectivity.type-response>** providing the payload response from the external system.
+When the workload will reach for an external system (spoke, saas solution, onprem), the payload will be extended with attributes named **<connectivity.type_status>** , providing the status of the bounced call and **<connectivity.type_response>** providing the payload response from the external system.

 For instance, when addressing another spoke helloer, the payload will look similar to the following :